cncf/velocity/docs/linuxfoundation_chart_creation.md

 `analysis.rb` can be used to create data for a Cloud Native Computing Foundation projects bubble chart such as this one
 ![sample chart](./linuxfoundation_chart_example.png?raw=true "CNCF projects")

-The chart itself can be generated in a [google sheet](https://docs.google.com/spreadsheets/d/1oMiQySj7Nd9Q6Qm5RGT2WED8Rlhc8sTRR7p13IO6Lac/edit?usp=sharing). or as a stand-alone [html page](../charts/LF_bubble_chart.html).
-Details on usage of google chart api are [here](https://developers.google.com/chart/interactive/docs/gallery/bubblechart).
-The first option is a copy/paste of resulting data whereas the second presents more control to the look of the chart.
-Refer to the [Bubble Chart Generator](other_notes.md#bubble-chart-generator) for automatic html creation.
+The chart itself can be generated in a [google sheet](https://docs.google.com/spreadsheets/d/16LBeKR0HQU-5m8pwHvYCPiyo3KiU8VWbwXFCaYk9q48/edit?usp=sharing).

 ### Chart data
 Go to this [CNCF page](https://www.linuxfoundation.org/projects/) to find a list of current projects.